-- a) a change of quantities / lump sums outside the agreed discretionary limits within a Network Schedule, such that the Network Schedule Total is not exceeded - b) addition or deletion of Maintenance Activities - c) changing Defect priority for certain Defects.
+- a) a change of quantities / lump sums outside the agreed discretionary limits within a Network Schedule, such that the Network Schedule Total is not exceeded - b) addition or deletion of Maintenance Activities, and - c) changing Defect priority for certain Defects.

-The Contractor shall update the Network Schedule Total(s) and Intervention Level / Response Time Schedule(s) to reflect any reallocation.
+The Contractor shall update the Network Schedule Total(s) to reflect any reallocation.